DST President & DSA Director (Tasmania)

 Rebecca is an environmental scientist with degrees in mathematics and economics.
 Following a career as an academic she started her own research and consulting company isNRM Pty Ltd in 2008.
 She is a Graduate of the Australian Institute of Company Directors, a current Committee member and past President of Down Syndrome Tasmania, and previously a Director of St Giles (a disability service provider).
 She is currently a Director of Down Syndrome Australia and sits on the Disability COVID Advisory Committee and the National Health Round Table for Intellectual Disability.
 Rebecca has a son with Down syndrome.

-Leigh is married with three children, including Madeline who is seven and has Down syndrome.
+Tony is married and the father of three including Annalise who is 24 and has Down syndrome.

 Executive Officer and Employment Connections

 Stacey and her husband and three boys moved to Tasmania over 10 years ago to settle into life on a farm in the North West.

 The youngest of three, Amos, is 10 and has Down syndrome.
 A few months after moving to Tasmania the family attended their first DST Family Camp and quickly became apart of the DST community.
 Stacey has been apart of the DST Board for the past 7 years and now has taken a step into the role of EO and Employment Connections.

 Stacey’s background is in childcare and disability support.
 She has a passion for helping to promote and create an inclusive community especially within the employment arena.